 Cyclists saddle up for overnight ride

-Hundreds of cyclists will saddle up for an after-dark ride through Glasgow later.
+A group of hardy cyclists saddled-up for an after-dark ride through Glasgow in a bid to raise cash for good causes.

-Participants are expected to raise thousands of pounds for charities when they take on the overnight feat.
+Participants were expected to raise thousands of pounds for charities for taking on the overnight feat.

 Nightrider has been taking place in London for nine years but this is the first time the charity cycle ride has been held in Scotland.

-Riders will cycle either 50km or 100km routes, starting and finishing at The Hub, at Pacific Quay.
+Riders cycled either 50km or 100km routes, starting and finishing at The Hub, at Pacific Quay.

-Organisers said the event is not a race and the ride is not timed, but instead "it's all about seeing the sights, having fun with friends and family and raising funds for charity".
+Organisers said the event was not a race and the ride is not timed, but instead "it's all about seeing the sights, having fun with friends and family and raising funds for charity".

-Highlights of the routes include four football grounds, Glasgow and Strathclyde universities, the Billy Connolly murals, and Glasgow Cathedral.
+Highlights of the routes included four football grounds, Glasgow and Strathclyde universities, the Billy Connolly murals, and Glasgow Cathedral.

 'Hard work'